Some schools with crumbling concrete may have to be demolished, experts warn

 Asbestos problems in some of the 147 schools identified as having reinforced autoclaved aerated concrete (Raac) – the material compared to an “Aero bar” – could complicate remedial work, said building specialists.

-Steve McSorely, director of the structural engineering consultancy Perega, said it could make sense to knock down a school and build a new one – if the Raac problem is severe.
+Steve McSorley, director of the structural engineering consultancy Perega, said it could make sense to knock down a school and build a new one – if the Raac problem is severe.

 “If [Raac] is in the floors and the walls as well as the roof, then my view is that the only way is demolition,” he said.
 “If it’s only in small areas it will cheaper to remove.
 But if it’s endemic, the most likely answer is to demolish and rebuild.”

-McSorely said removing Raac can range anywhere between tens of thousands of pounds to “the multi-millions”, depending on the scale.
+Mr McSorley said removing Raac can range anywhere between tens of thousands of pounds to “the multi-millions”, depending on the scale.
 His own firm has been engaged is a £10m project to remove a Raac roof.

 Adrian Tagg, associate professor of building surveying at Reading University, said trying to make some older schools safe could become prohibitively expensive if asbestos was found.